equinor/appsec/docs/guidelines/secret-scanning.md

 - Scan as part of PR checks (using Trufflehog)
 - Scan container images as well (using Trufflehog)

-Other options:
+Other places:

 - Scanning logs (using Trufflehog)

 ## What to do when we have messed up

-We will, or someone - not we, will always mess up.
-So be prepared, both as a individual developers and as teams!
+We will mess up sooner or later.
+So be prepared, both as an individual developer and as teams!

 ### Steps to mitigate a leak